meg-simula/meg-simula.github.io/index.md

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2024-03-14: We just submitted our edited volume "Mathematical modeling of the human brain II: from glymphatics to deep learning" as a Simula SpringerBrief on Computing. </p>

+<a href="https://arxiv.org/abs/2403.04491">Scalable approximation and solvers for ionic electrodiffusion in cellular geometries</a> has been submitted.
+Congratulations to Pietro Benedusi, Ada J. Ellingsrud, Halvor Herlyng and the entire EMIx team! </p>

 <p>2024-03-12: Our new preprint <a href="https://arxiv.org/abs/2403.04491">Scalable approximation and solvers for ionic electrodiffusion in cellular geometries</a> has been submitted.
 Congratulations to Pietro Benedusi, Ada J. Ellingsrud, Halvor Herlyng and the entire EMIx team! </p>

+<p>2024-03-08: I've been selected as one of <a href="https://www.abelia.no/50techkvinner/2024/">Norway's Top 50 Women in Tech</a>.
+Congratulations to all the awardees! </p>

 <p>2024-02-21: I will be speaking at the European Society for Mathematical and Theoretical Biology <a href="https://www.esmtb.org/event-5597467">online colloquium</a>.
 Thank you so very much to the organizers for the invitation -- my presentation on <a href="https://doi.org/10.5281/zenodo.10687990">Brains in motion: computational modelling of the brain's waterscape (Zenodo)</a> is now available. </p>